Skip to Content

 ).Exec(ctx)

-For more information about all json filters and more example queries, check out the Prisma JSON filters documentation (opens in a new tab).
+For more information about all json filters and more example queries, check out the Prisma JSON filters documentation.